MyGitHubSite/Udacity-CarND-Project2-Traffic-Sign-Classifier/writeup.md

 #### C. Describe how you trained your model.
 The discussion can include the type of optimizer, the batch size, number of epochs and any hyperparameters such as learning rate.

 To train the model, I used various model acrchitectures and hyperparameters to find a "best" solution for validation accuracy.
-In all cases I used a batch size of 128.
+In all cases I used a batch size of 128 and Adam optimization.
 The results of my model runs for validation accuracy are summarized in the table below:

 #### Validation Accuracy: